viniciusban/viniciusban.github.io/resume.md

 I am able to communicate using written and spoken English.
 Portuguese is my mother tongue.
 Currently, I live in Brazil.
 Our time zone here is GMT -3 hours.
 We do not have DST.

+## Recent projects

+### Active debt collection through PBX integration ##

+This system makes telephone calls to debtor customers and redirect them to human attendants.

+There are two kinds of calls: automatic and scheduled calls.
+There are, also, some control points, like: attendant availability, whitelisted/blacklisted phone numbers, shielded customers, etc.

+Tools and methodologies used: Python, Pyramid, Postgres, MongoDB, Redis streams, Celery, Scrum, TDD, code review, Jira.

 ---

 I live in Brazil, and I was born here.
 Portuguese is my mother tongue.